Key Takeaways

 Warranty Transfer Fees if You Sell Your Home

-For several reasons, the charging of a transfer fee for warranty and account transfer, as practiced by companies like Enphase, can be seen as less than ideal.
+For several reasons, charging a transfer fee for warranty and account transfer, as practiced by companies like Enphase, can be seen as less than ideal.

 Firstly, it introduces an additional financial burden for homeowners during property sales, potentially complicating or deterring the sales process.
-Secondly, this fee can be perceived as an unnecessary expense, particularly since the homeowner has already invested significantly in the solar system itself.
+Secondly, this fee can be perceived as unnecessary, particularly since the homeowner has already invested significantly in the solar energy system.

-In contrast, our 30-year monitoring and warranty product offers a distinct advantage in this regard.
+In contrast, our 30-year warranty offers a distinct advantage.
 We do not charge any transfer fee, making transferring the warranty to new homeowners seamless and cost-effective.

 This approach enhances our solar energy systems’ value proposition and reflects our commitment to customer convenience and satisfaction.